-Neutral stability is weak because only weak inequality is required for all Nash stable matching profiles.
-However, it is also strong in the sense that the inequality should hold for all types $\tau\in\Theta$.
-By definition, if a type is neutrally stable, then it is not evolutionarily unstable.
-Given the definitions of evolutionary (un)stability, we now proceed with the analysis.
+While neutral stability only requires a weak inequality for all Nash stable outcomes, the inequality should hold for all types $\tau\in\Theta$.
+It is closer in spirit to the notion of stability considered by \citet{Dekeletal2007RESTUD} (except that they consider a local notion).
+By definition, if a type is evolutionarily unstable, it is not neutrally stable.
+Given the definitions of evolutionary (un)stability and neutral stability, we now proceed with the analysis.

-As a standard terminology, we say a strategy pair $(\tilde{x}, \tilde{y})$ is \textbf{efficient} if\footnote{Note that in previous literature, since same type agents have to play the same strategy, the consideration of efficiency is restricted to symmetric strategy profiles.
-See for example, \cite{Dekeletal2007RESTUD}.}
+As a standard terminology, we say a strategy pair $(\tilde{x}, \tilde{y})$ is \textbf{efficient} if\footnote{Note that in previous literature, since agents of the same type have to play the same strategy, the consideration of efficiency is restricted to symmetric strategy profiles.
+See, for example, \citet{Dekeletal2007RESTUD}.}

-Efficiency plays an important role in the subsequent analysis because preference evolution is driven by material payoff success.
+and let $M$ denote the total material payoff generated by an efficient strategy pair.
+A strategy pair is \textbf{inefficient} if it is not efficient.
+Efficiency plays an important role in the subsequent analysis, because preference evolution is driven by material payoff success.

-\begin{definition} We say $\theta$ \textbf{exhibits same-type inefficiency} if there exists a loser-best Nash equilibrium between type-$\theta$ agents that is inefficient. \end{definition}
+\begin{definition} We say that $\theta$ \textbf{exhibits same-type inefficiency} if there exists a loser-best Nash equilibrium between type-$\theta$ agents that is inefficient. \end{definition}

 Note that this definition also imposes an implicit but weak assumption on the material game $\Gamma$: It must have an inefficient strategy pair.
-One main message of this paper is that efficient play is the only possible outcome that can sustain in the long run.
-We next identify two kinds of preferences that can ensure efficient play under stable matching with complete information.
+A main message of this paper is that efficient play is the only possible outcome that can be sustained in the long run.
+We next identify two kinds of plastic preferences that can ensure efficient play with complete information.

-\begin{definition} For $\lambda>0$, a preference type $\theta$ is called the \textbf{$\lambda$-homophilic efficient} type if the corresponding utility function takes the form
+\begin{definition} For $\alpha>0$, a preference type $\theta$ is called the \textbf{$\alpha$-homophilic efficient} type if the corresponding utility function takes the form